-Tip: How permissions are set at the project level is very important, especially for the Default project.
+Tip: How permissions are set at the project level is important, especially for the Default project.
 When a new top-level project is created, it inherits its default permission rules (for all content types) from the Default project.
 When a new project is created nested inside another project, the child project inherits its default permission rules from the parent project.

 Project administration